ajgates42/alexandergates/content/publication/effectivegraph/index.md

 url_source: ''
 url_video: ''

-# Featured image
+# Featured images
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   caption: ''
   focal_point: ""